What are instant loans? Everything you need to know

 - Speak with a nonprofit credit counselor.
 For a long-term solution, discuss your debt options with a nonprofit credit counseling agency, such as the National Foundation for Credit Counseling.
 Their services are free or low-cost, and they can help you with a debt management plan so you can be prepared for unexpected expenses.

-The best way to avoid using payday loans is to practice good financial habits.
-Make sure you have a budget in place that works for your income and expenses.
-Save ahead of time for big expenses that you know about, and try to set aside an emergency fund that you can use for unexpected large expenses.
-It’s a good idea to save an emergency fund that will cover your typical expenses for three months.
+While it may not always be an option depending on your finances, try to have a budget in place that works for your income and expenses.
+Save ahead of time for big expenses that you know about, and build an emergency fund for unexpected large expenses.

 Next steps

 Instant loans aren’t an ideal go-to when a big expense surprises you.
-If you can, consider the alternatives before taking on unnecessary fees through a payday loan.
+Consider any alternatives before taking on unnecessary fees through a payday loan.

-If you believe an instant loan is really your only recourse, read your state’s regulations for payday lending.
-States impose maximum loan amounts, fee and rollover restrictions and other requirements on payday lenders to discourage predatory lending practices.
+If you believe an instant loan is really your only option, read your state’s regulations for payday lending.
+States impose maximum loan amounts, fee and rollover restrictions — as well as other requirements for payday lenders — to discourage predatory lending practices.

-To learn more about the rules in your state, you can reach out to your state banking regulator or attorney general.
+To learn more about the rules in your state, reach out to your state banking regulator or attorney general.